disaster-robotics-proalertas/atlas_ros/README.md

     sudo ./src/catkin/bin/catkin_make_isolated --install --install-space /opt/ros/kinetic --pkg atlas_ros
 ```

 The __sudo__ authentication is necessary to write the install files to "/opt/ros/kinetic" so ROS can see them, as the "catkin_make_isolated" command does not produce a setup script to set ROS' environmental variables.
 Alternatively, you can point the environmental variables (mainly __ROS_PACKAGE_PATH__) directly to the install folder of your choosing.
-You may also need to change your folder name from "atlas-ros" to "atlas_ros".

 ## Usage